ahmedkhalid7/gh-actions-course/README.md

-Repository containing all examples and notes for the GitHub actions course edited again.
+Repository containing all examples and notes for the GitHub actions course edited againn.